 3) Be More Visible to Your Target Market

 You can’t expect to grow your email list (and your business) if you’re not hanging out where your target market is.
 You need to find the places where your people congregate and talk about anything related to your niche.

-When you do this, you not only increase your visibility, but you will also establish credibility and authority.
+When you do this, you not only increase your visibility but will also establish credibility and authority.